Our commitment to transparency and ethical AI in policing.

 May 2024

 Founded OpenBWC with a commitment to ethical AI and transparent policing analysis.
+Defined the mission: build AI tools that support public safety work without compromising privacy, due process, or community trust.

 June 2024